A summary of new changes

 Any passive residency application made after the 22nd December will be subject to the new requirements.
 All exisiting residents who have applied before that date will not be affected.

 For active residents due to the new interpretation by immigration, if the company was constituted prior to 22 December, 2022 then the old bond will apply.
-For all new applications and for companies constituted on or after 23 December, 2022 the new bond requirement will be required.
+For all new applications and for companies constituted on or after 23 December, 2022 the new bond requirement of 50,000 EUR will be required.

 I am applying for active residency with Company Formation, what do I have to do?